Gumroad vs E-junkie: What’s the Best Way to Sell Your Digital Products?

 All of this gets in the way of a customer who simply wants to purchase my product…

 Gumroad approaches things differently.
-They directly accept credit card payments and don’t use any kind of third party payment methods.
+They directly accept credit card payments (Update: Gumroad now supports PayPal as well) and don’t use any kind of third party payment methods.
 This offers them complete control over the entire checkout process.

 The payment form for Gumroad only requires a bare minimum of info — the customer’s email address and their credit card info.